amanusk/s-tui/README.md

 ## Tip

-If you like this work, please star in on GitHub.
+If you like this work, please star it on GitHub.

 BTC: `1PPhYgecwvAN7utN2EotgTfy2mmLqzF8m3`
 ETH: `0xc169699A825066f2F07E0b29C4082094b32A3F3e`